tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 [^4]: Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?

-[^5] Dahil sa inyong mga manhid at matitigas na puso, nag-iipon kayo ng galit para sa inyong mga sarili sa araw ng galit, kung saan ang matuwid na hatol ng Diyos ay makikita.
+[^5] Dahil sa inyong mga matitigas na puso, nag-iipon kayo ng parusa para sa inyong mga sarili sa araw ng kaparusahan, kung saan ang matuwid na hatol ng Diyos ay makikita.

 [^5]: Because of your hardened and unrepentant heart you are storing up wrath for yourself in the day of wrath, when God’s righteous judgment is revealed.